 In Heart IQ, we work with couples to heal their wounds, traumas and neglect, together in community.
 From this place of wholeness, couples are given communication skills to practice asking for their needs to be met and how to navigate disappointment and conflict - from the Heart.
-With this powerful foundation of healing and heart centered communication, couples are then invited to stretch into a more expansive emotional-energetic range of their inner masculine and feminine gifts so that they can consciously create powerful and potent polarity with each other and use their sexual connection as a gateway to the divine.
+With this powerful foundation of healing and heart centered communication, couples are then invited to stretch into a more expansive emotional-energetic range of their inner masculine and feminine gifts so that they can consciously create powerful and potent polarity with each other and use their sexual connection as a gateway to deeper connection.

 On this page, you'll learn the deeper concepts behind our relationship model, as Christian Pankhurst, Founder of Heart IQ, takes you on a journey of what it takes to create a Heart IQ Relationship.
 If you are in a relationship or feel finally ready to attract a partner who can meet you, then we invite you to join us at an upcoming Insights To Intimacy LIVE events that take place at our beautiful retreat center in the Netherlands.